-(8) Intentional Walks will be included in Pitch Count totals.

-(9) Required Rest shall be defined in "Days" starting at 12:01am and ending at 11:59 pm of the next calendar day.
+(8) Intentional Walks will NOT be included in Pitch Count totals.
+If you choose to intentionally walk a batter, you must inform the umpire.
+If no pitches are thrown - no pitches should be charged to the pitch count.
+If you decide after throwing 2 pitches to put the batter on, then you just inform the umpire and the batter is awarded 1st.
+In this case, only the pitches thrown will count towards the pitch count.
+(2018) (9) Required Rest shall be defined in "Days" starting at 12:01am and ending at 11:59 pm of the next calendar day.